-- (1) This section applies if a worker is incapacitated (whether totally or partially) because of a compensable injury. - (2) The worker is entitled to receive weekly compensation under this section for any period on or after the initial incapacity date that the worker is incapacitated because of the injury. - (3) However, the worker is not entitled to weekly compensation under this section for the injury- - (a) for a period of longer than, or for periods (whether or not continuous) totalling more than, 26 weeks; or - (b) if the worker was, on the initial incapacity date for the injury, younger than 63 years old-for any period after the worker reaches 65; or - (c) if the worker was, on the initial incapacity date for the injury, at least 63 years old-for any period more than 2 years after the initial incapacity date. - (4) The worker's entitlement under this section is worked out as follows: - (a) for any period during which the person is totally incapacitated during the period of entitlement-the worker's average pre-incapacity weekly earnings; - (b) for any period during which the person is partially incapacitated during the period of entitlement-the difference between- - (i) the worker's average pre-incapacity weekly earnings; and
+- (1) This section applies if a worker is incapacitated (whether totally or partially) because of a compensable injury. - (2) The worker is entitled to receive weekly compensation under this section for any period on or after the initial incapacity date that the worker is incapacitated because of the injury. - (3) However, the worker is not entitled to weekly compensation under this section for the injury- - (a) for a period of longer than, or for periods (whether or not continuous) totalling more than, 26 weeks; or - (b) if the worker was, on the initial incapacity date for the injury, younger than the pension age by more than 2 years-for any period after the worker reaches pension age; or - (c) if the worker was, on the initial incapacity date for the injury, younger than the pension age by 2 years or less-for any period more than 2 years after the initial incapacity date; or - (d) if the worker was, on the initial incapacity date for the injury, pension age or older-for any period more than 2 years after the initial incapacity date.

-- (ii) the average weekly amount that the worker is being paid for working or could earn in reasonably available suitable employment. - (5) For this section, in working out the average weekly amount the worker could earn, consideration may be given to the following: - (a) suitable employment that the worker unreasonably rejects; - (b) suitable employment that the worker obtains but unreasonably discontinues.
+- (4) The worker's entitlement under this section is worked out as follows: - (a) for any period during which the person is totally incapacitated during the period of entitlement-the worker's average pre-incapacity weekly earnings; - (b) for any period during which the person is partially incapacitated during the period of entitlement-the difference between- - (i) the worker's average pre-incapacity weekly earnings; and - (ii) the average weekly amount that the worker is being paid for working or could earn in reasonably available suitable employment. - (5) For this section, in working out the average weekly amount the worker could earn, consideration may be given to the following: - (a) suitable employment that the worker unreasonably rejects; - (b) suitable employment that the worker obtains but unreasonably discontinues.